tom-dell/Plex-Meta-Manager-Configs/README.md

       limit: 20
 ````

-As you can see, it's very similar to the Universal Classic Monsters, except for two bits.
+As you can see, it's very similar to the Universal Classic Monsters, except for three bits.

 > sort_title: +1_Popular on Netflix